Mendes11/micro_framework/README.md

 ## Usage
  To use, simply create a module to start, define your routes and done.

-  ** Note that the function is only the path.
+  ** Note that the target is only the path.
 That is to enable us to do some script import configurations like django.setup() in the worker only.

 * python main.py